 - the suspect is out of their vehicle by the time the officer arrives at the scene;

-- a private citizen detains a suspected impaired driver or even stops the vehicle to make a citizen’s arrest;
+- a private citizen detains a suspected impaired driver or makes a citizen’s arrest;

 - two people are accused of switching places in the driver’s seat after a crash; or

-- the actual driver runs from the scene of the crash leaving the passenger at the scene who is then accused of driving.
+- the driver runs from the crash scene, leaving the passenger in the vehicle, who is then accused of driving.

 Attorney for the “No Driving” DUI Defense in Tampa, FL

 If you were arrested for DUI even though the arresting officer never saw you driving the vehicle, contact an experienced criminal defense attorney focused on DUI defense.

 A jury is often reluctant to convict someone who pulled their vehicle off the roadway.
 Only the jury can decide whether the person was really in “actual physical control” of the vehicle.

 If you were not driving, your attorney might consider filing a motion to suppress based on a bad stop or the failure to comply with any community caretaker function during a welfare check.

 Our main office is located in Tampa, FL.
 We have additional offices conveniently located in New Port Richey in Pasco County, and Clearwater in Pinellas County, FL.